Writing CHAT Data#

 These methods are useful for saving CHAT data for re-use or distribution,

-especially when your data or Reader
+especially when your data or Reader object is customized in some way,

 e.g., by adding or removing data from an existing dataset, or through